koenvervloesem/snips-app-say-it-again/README.md

 # Say it again skill for Snips
-With this [Snips](https://snips.ai/) skill, you can ask your voice assistant to repeat its last message or the last text it captured from your speech.
+With this [Snips](https://snips.ai/) skill, you can ask your voice assistant to repeat its last message, the last text it captured from your speech or the last action it has performed.

-The app is multi-room aware: it repeats the last message it has said or heard on the site you are talking to.
+The app is multi-room aware: it repeats the last message it has said or heard or the last action it has performed on the site you are talking to.

 ## Installation
 The easiest way to install this skill is by adding the corresponding Snips app to your assistant in the [Snips Console](https://console.snips.ai):